 - Seasoning: Black pepper powder and salt.

 - Kashmiri red chili powder: This gives the dish its signature bright red color without too much heat.
-For that bright red street-style look, you can add food coloring (but food coloring is not good for your health).
+For that bright red street-style look, you can add food coloring.
+I prefer skipping food coloring and using Kashmiri chili powder for a natural red color.

 - Sauces - Use a mix of soy sauce (low-sodium) and tomato ketchup.
 You can use your favorite ketchup or a hot and sour sauce for an extra kick.